 I’m ready to commit and be consistent in caring for myself.
 As I continue to work on getting healthier and thinner, by taking steps to lose weight without dieting, I instinctively know that the path to better health is paved with finding more joy in my life.
 That leads me to the knowledge that it’s time to improve my eyesight.”

-If you also have been struggling with vision problems, I strongly encourage you to get the Improve Your Eyesight with EFT book and try it.
+If you also have been struggling with vision problems, there’s a good chance that you also have some unresolved emotions blocking your vision.
+I strongly encourage you to get the Improve Your Eyesight with EFT book and do the experiment for yourself.

 And if you’ve already had experience using EFT for improving your eyesight, I’d love to hear about it.
 Please feel free to share your stories and comment on this post.